 The last few years have put teen activists in the spotlight.
 We’ve seen passionate teenagers take the lead in fighting for gun control and striking for actions to protect the environment from climate change.

-We all recognize how important it is to not only have a voice, but also to use that voice for a greater purpose.
-There are so many truly inspirational books available that not only tell interesting stories but also encourage the teens in our lives to focus their energy in positive, constructive, and hopeful ways as change agents.
+It is important to not only have a voice, but also to use that voice for a greater purpose.
+There are so many truly inspirational books available that tell interesting stories and encourage teenagers to focus their energy in positive, constructive, and hopeful ways as change agents.
 Here are some of my favorites.

 5 Books for Teens Who Want to Change the World